 About Backup for VPC

 Use IBM Cloud® Backup for VPC to automatically create backups and manually restore Block Storage for VPC volumes from backup snapshots.
 By using this service, you can prevent data loss, manage risk, and improve data compliance.
 You can ensure that your data is backed up regularly, and you can retain the backups while you need them.
-You can create and manage backup policies and plans for your Block Storage for VPC volumes by using the UI, the CLI, the API, or Terraform.
+You can create and manage backup policies and plans in the console, from the CLI, with the API, or Terraform.

 Backups and snapshot services are different than a disaster recovery (DR)The ability of IT services to recover from rare but major incidents and non-transient, wide-scale failures, such as service disruption that affects an entire geographical area.
 The impact of such an incident exceeds the ability of the high availability design to handle it.
 See also high availability, recovery time objective, recovery point objective. solution, where your data is continually backed up with automatic failover.
 Restoring a volume from a backup or a snapshot is a manual operation that takes time.
 If you require a higher level of service for disaster recovery, see IBM's Cloud disaster recovery solutions.